Datasilk/Core/README.md

 > NOTE: You can find more functionality for the `Page` class inside `/Core/Request/Page.cs`.

 ## Web Services
-The Datasilk Core framework comes with the ability to call `RESTful` web APIs.
+The Datasilk Core framework comes with the ability to call `RESTful` web APIs via AJAX.
 All web API calls are executed from `Service` classes located in the `Services` namespace within your project (e.g. `MyProject.Services`) and will inherit the `Datasilk.Service` class.

 #### Example